COVID-19 Genomics UK (COG-UK) Consortium

 • In the longer term, build UK-wide capacity for managing major epidemics within the NHS, Public Health Agencies and academic institutions.

 The Sanger Institute has one of the largest sequencing centres in the world, coupled with Europe’s largest biological data centre.
-It is supplying its world leading expertise in sample logistics, metadata handling, bioinformatic analysis and interpretation to the COG-UK Consortium to enable rapid and standardised sample collection, sequencing, data linkage and visualisation.
-This is supported by a large team led by Cordelia LangfordIan JohnstonAlex Alderton, Jeffrey Barrett, Matt BerrimanMara LawniczakDavid AanensenJohn SillitoeJohn Danesh and Dominic Kwiatkowski.
-Ewan Harrison serves as Project Manager responsible for overall coordination of the COG-UK network.
+It supplied its world leading expertise in sample logistics, metadata handling, bioinformatic analysis and interpretation to the COG-UK Consortium to enable rapid and standardised sample collection, sequencing, data linkage and visualisation.
+This was supported by a large team led by Cordelia LangfordIan JohnstonAlex Alderton, Jeffrey Barrett, Matt BerrimanMara LawniczakDavid AanensenJohn SillitoeJohn Danesh and Dominic Kwiatkowski.
+Ewan Harrison served as Project Manager responsible for overall coordination of the COG-UK network.

 To see the full list of contributors, please click this link: Wellcome Sanger Institute COVID-19 Surveillance Team.